 3. DIY acoustic door plug

-A door plug is basically a wooden frame covered in soundproofing materials that fits over the door.
-It’s something that you’ll have to remove every time you want to open the door, so isn’t necessarily the most practical option.
+A door plug is basically a wooden frame covered in soundproofing materials that fit over the door.
+It’s something that you’ll have to remove every time you want to open the door, so it isn’t necessarily the most practical option.
 However, if you get the right materials then it can make a big difference.

 Considering this article is about using household items, I’m not going to suggest using proper soundproof materials in your door plug.
 Instead, just use the heaviest and densest mass you have to hand, which will likely be something like carpet.